top of page

 Has the Business Done This Before

-We look for businesses that have already done this at least once and paid on time.
-If the funder came back and funded them again, that tells us something.
-That is the strongest signal we have.
+We look for businesses that have taken an advance before and paid it on time.
+If the funder came back and funded them again, that is the strongest signal we have, and we weight it accordingly.

 Vault Door Handle